Englewood Technical Prep Academy

-Englewood High School (also known as Englewood Technical Prep Academy and later known as TEAM Englewood Academy High School) was a public four-year high school located in the Englewood neighborhood on the South Side of Chicago, Illinois, United States.
+Urban Prep Charter Academy succeeded Englewood High School, Englewood Technical Prep Academy and TEAM Englewood Academy High School in Chicago.
+Englewood was a public four-year high school located in the Englewood neighborhood on the South Side of Chicago, Illinois, United States.
 Opened in 1874, Englewood was owned and operated by the Chicago Public Schools (CPS) system.
 Englewood High School closed in 2008.
-The building is occupied by Urban Prep Academy, a public charter high school for young men that opened in 2006.
+The building is occupied by school in the Urban Prep Academy network.
+The school is a public charter high school for young men that opened in 2006.

 History

 Englewood High School was established in 1873 by the Chicago Board of Education and opened for the 1874–1875 school year.
-Plans for a newer building for Englewood was purposed in March 1974 due to the aging of the then-100-year-old building.
-Construction began on the new facility in 1976 and was completed in several phases.
+Plans for a newer building for Englewood were proposed in March 1974 due to the aging of the then-100-year-old building.
+The new structure was built in 1978 on the same site to replaced the demolished original.
 Englewood's new campus opened for students in 1979.

 The school board decided in 2005 that, due to its poor performance, Englewood would be phased out over a three-year period to allow the freshmen who had entered to be the final class to graduate.
 Many reasons were behind the closing of this school.
 It was one of the worst performing public schools in the US for the end of 2008.
 Englewood was closed as an action in the CPS Renaissance 2010 program.
 After graduating its final class of 151 seniors in June 2008, Englewood High School closed.